paris-saclay-cds/specio/doc/api.rst

   specio convert "*.spc"

-In addition, this is also possible to move the tolerance up to aggregate several spectra in the same CSV as in :func:`specio.specread`::
+In addition, this is also possible to increase the tolerance to aggregate several spectra in the same CSV as in :func:`specio.specread`::

   specio convert "*.spc" --tolerance 1e-2